SergejBre/SynchroTime/README.md

 * The application allows you to:
   * Synchronize the time of the RTC DS3231 with your computer time;
   * Correct the time drift of the DS3231-RTC clock.
 The algorithm performs correction in the range from -12.8 to +12.7 ppm;
+  * The application allows you to evaluate the accuracy and reliability of the RTC oscillator for a particular sample, as well as the chances of successful correction in case of significant time drift;
   * Automatically save parameters and calibration data to the energy-independent flash memory of the type AT24C256.
 In case there is a power failure to the module.

 * Developed in pure Qt, no third party libraries.